TheGhouls/oct/doc/config.rst

 Statics section
 ---------------

-When testing, you don't always want to load all statics, some are from CDN, other are from third party, etc...
+When running testing, you don't always want loads all static files, some are on CDN, other on third party, etc...
-Well, we let you choose each statics domain you want to include within a statics section.
+Well, we let you choose each static files domain you want to include within a statics section.
 If not statics section is provided, then the tests scripts will include all of them, this is the default settings.

-If you want to add domain to add a white list of domain to include, just set a configuration section like this :
+If you want to add domain for a white list of domain to include, just set a configuration section like this :

 .. code-block:: cfg